Colgate-Palmolive Award for Student Research Training in Alternative Methods

 The training may include, but is not limited to, use of in vitro

 , computer modeling, and structure-activity relationships.
 Graduate students may propose to develop expertise in relevant methodologies 1) at a laboratory away from their home institution, 2) at a laboratory at their home institution that would not be available to them otherwise, or 3) at approved workshops, symposia or continuing education programs where hands-on training will be received.

 The training should help toxicology graduate students enhance their thesis or dissertation research.
-The overall goal is to support the replacement, reduction, or refinement of currently used animal models in toxicology research and testing.
+The overall goal is to support the replacement of currently used animal models in toxicology research and testing.
 The proposal will include a budget of up to $3,750 to defray travel, per diem, training expenses, and research costs.

 Criteria for award:

 - Enrolled in PhD or MS study in the discipline of toxicology

 - Student member or pending student member of the Society at application deadline

 - Proposed training must involve in vitro alternative techniques to replace the use of animals in toxicological research

 - Application must clearly explain how this training relates to the goal of the award program

 - Willingness of host to assist with the training or acceptance to the program